-Death Strike (1) – Not only is this capstone reliant on surprise, it’s also reliant on the enemy failing a Con saving throw, which is usually a strong save for monsters.
+Death Strike (1) – Not only is this capstone reliant on surprise, but it’s also reliant on the enemy failing a Con saving throw, which is usually a strong save for monsters.
 The potential damage is excellent, but the chance of getting that damage is too vanishingly small.

-Spellcasting (4) – Adding spellcasting to a well built class like the Rogue was always going to go well, this only gets a 4 due to the school restrictions and the extremely slow spell slot progression of being a three quarter caster.
+Spellcasting (4) – Adding spellcasting to a well-built class like the Rogue was always going to go well, this only gets a 4 due to the school restrictions and the extremely slow spell slot progression of being a three-quarter caster.

 Mage Hand Legerdemain (5) – For what it is this ability is very nice, it takes a great cantrip and allows you to make it invisible and use it to perform your usual Rogue antics at a distance.
 Something you could try mid-combat is taking the items being carried or worn by your opponent with your bonus action.
 This is a useful and rather hilarious way of dealing with a magic item using foe.

 Magical Ambush (3) – Tying in with your high Dex, potential Expertise, and ability to bonus action Hide this feature isn’t bad, far from it, but the problem is that generally your action is better spent using Sneak Attack, especially if you can successfully Hide.
-There could be times this comes in handy however, such as casting Hold Person on a humanoid enemy.
+There could be times this comes in handy, however, such as casting Hold Person on a humanoid enemy.

 Versatile Trickster (4) – Giving yourself advantage is very nice, the only downside here is the need to have Mage Hand summoned and near the creature you’re attacking.
 This feature may be less appealing to those that can use Steady Aim.

-Spell Thief (2) – It certainly sounds cool, but this feature falls down at quite a few points: the enemy needs to be a spellcaster, it relies on your spell save DC, it relies on an enemy caster failing a save with their strong stat, and to get the full use of the feature it needs to be a fairly low level spell for Tier 4 so you can actually cast it.
+Spell Thief (2) – It certainly sounds cool, but this feature falls down at quite a few points: the enemy needs to be a spellcaster, it relies on your spell save DC, it relies on an enemy caster failing a save with their strong stat, and to get the full use of the feature it needs to be a fairly low-level spell for Tier 4 so you can actually cast it.

-Master of Intrigue (3) – Not a great feature, but it goes a long way towards helping you build a more espionage style Rogue, most useful in an intrigue heavy game.
+Master of Intrigue (3) – Not a great feature, but it goes a long way towards helping you build a more espionage-style Rogue, most useful in an intrigue-heavy game.
 I know, surprising right?

 Master of Tactics (3) – Getting the Help action at range is very nice for your party, and can certainly help them land hits that can save the day.
-This ability only gets a 3 however because a single attack at advantage doesn’t age very well as martials get more attacks, it’s dependent on having more attack roll users in your party, and finally you can’t Help yourself.
+This ability only gets a 3 however because a single attack at advantage doesn’t age very well as martials get more attacks, it’s dependent on having more attack roll users in your party, and finally, you can’t Help yourself.
 Ironically the best character to make use of your Help is another Rogue!

 Insightful Manipulator (1) – Incredibly niche in use, it could be useful if you can get a BBEG into a situation where you can judge what their weaker save might be, but it won’t take into account their proficiencies.
 Not a good feature.